KleberVales/software-architecture-patterns/README.md

 ### 3.1 Where Layered Architecture Excels

+**Dependency Direction**

+This is the entire reason hexagonal architecture exists.
+It enforces the Dependency Inversion Principle rigorously: all dependencies point inward toward the domain.
+Infrastructure (DB, web framework, messaging) depends on interfaces (ports) that the domain defines — never the other way around.
+A repository implementation depends on a UserRepository port interface owned by the domain; the domain never imports JPA, Spring, or anything infrastructure-related.

+This is the one criterion where hexagonal architecture isn't just "helpful" — it's architecturally defined by getting this right.

 ### 3.1 The Core Purpose & Key Mechanisms

 Hexagonal Architecture achieves isolation using three main concepts: